 In your build settings, do the following:

-- Under Player > iOS > Other Settings, add a Camera Usage Description.
+- Under Player > iOS > Other Settings, add description in the Camera Usage Description field.

-- Under Player > iOS > Other Settings, add a Microphone Usage Description.
+- Under Player > iOS > Other Settings, add description in the Microphone Usage Description field.

 After generating the Xcode project for iOS, set the required build permissions using